NickCao/experiments/README.md

-# Experiments
+## Experiments - Trivial experiments, but for unknown possibilities.

-Trivial experiments, but for unknown possibilities.
+Time will tell.